MarkBenjamins/NHL-Stenden-Python-course-programming-exercises/Week 1/Examples/Loops.md

  	print("Nederland")
 ```

-In Python this is marked by indentations, so its extra important that you keep you code clean.
+In Python the end of a loop is marked by indentations, so its extra important that you keep you code clean.

 ### For loop